rutvijdave12/Fetch-Rewards-DessertsApp/README.md

 Link to the assessment: [iOS Coding Challenge](https://fetch-hiring.s3.amazonaws.com/iOS+coding+exercise.pdf)

 In this project, I have created the User interface with programmatic UI only using SwiftUI entirely (except for SafariView where I have used UIKit).
 I have added some extra features such as the Watch on YouTube button as it seemed more complete.
 Apart from this, I have also created some basic unit testing and UI Testing.
+The deployment target for this project is iOS 17.2.

 ## Features